MinAiSpaces/rushhour/docs/Algorithms.md

     - Take the board state with lowest score from heapqueue.
     - Check if the path for Carter is free to finish the game and make this move if so.
     - All maximum moves are collected and stored in a list of tuples.
-    - For every maximum moves found, save the new state and score if not seen before.
+    - For every maximum move found, save the new state and score if not seen before.

 - ##### Score calculation